-It’s advisable to avoid strenuous exercise in hot weather, so a workout in the water is an ideal solution: cooling, toning and energizing all at the same time.
-Try signing up for an aqua-natal exercise class at your local swimming pool – you’ll feel so virtuous afterwards that you’ll probably deserve that extra ice cream!
+It's advisable to avoid strenuous exercise in hot weather, so a workout in the water is an ideal solution: cooling, toning and energizing all at the same time.
+Once public swimming pools are open again, try signing up for an aqua-natal exercise class at your local swimming pool - you'll feel so virtuous afterwards that you'll probably deserve that extra ice cream!

 9. Stay in the shade

 Many women find that their skin is more sensitive to sun during pregnancy, so you need to be even more careful than normal.
 Nina Goad of the British Skin Foundation explains.
 "Many women develop a condition called chloasma, which causes brown patches on the face.

 These patches appear even darker after sun exposure, as they tan more deeply than paler skin."
 Nina's advice is to protect your skin from strong sunlight with clothing and a wide-brimmed hat, seek the shade where possible and use a sunscreen with SPF30 or more and at least 4 UVA stars, which will be indicated on the label.